CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 ![Map widgets](/img/cloud-native-workspace/maps/map_widget_quickmenu_card.png)

-To add a new widget to the map, click on *Add widget* button and select the source:
+To add a new widget to the map, click on *Add widget* button and select the data source:

 ![Map widgets](/img/cloud-native-workspace/maps/map_widget_add_widget.png)